-Buildings 50 years
+50 years

-Computer equipment 3 to 7 years
+3 to 7 years

-Equipment 3 to 10 years
+3 to 10 years

-Furniture and fittings 5 to 10 years
+5 to 10 years

-Motor vehicles 5 years
+5 years

 Depreciation methods, useful lives and residual values are reviewed at each reporting date.

 LEASES

 Initial recognition and measurement

 The group assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.